Protected Object

 WebSocket Ports

-Configure settings to protect your website from DDoS attacks through WebSocket protocol vulnerabilities.
+Configure the settings to protect your website from DDoS attacks targeting WebSocket protocol vulnerabilities.

-• If your site uses standard ports for the WebSocket protocol (80 and 443), no special server protection settings are required.
+If your site uses the standard WebSocket ports (80 and 443), no special server protection settings are required.

-• If non-standard ports are used for this protocol, a special configuration is necessary by specifying these ports.
-If necessary, you can also configure load balancing between backend servers.
+If non-standard ports are used, you must create a special configuration by specifying those ports.
+If needed, you can also configure load balancing between backend servers.

-Click on the Add websocket port button.
-Fill out the form and then press the Add button to complete the process.
-If the Add websocket port button is not active, it means that the maximum number of ports has been reached.
+Click the Add WebSocket Port button.
+Fill out the form, then click Add to complete the process.
+If the Add WebSocket Port button is inactive, it means the maximum number of ports has been reached.

 SSL certificate

 You can obtain a free SSL certificate (from Let’s Encrypt) or install your own.
-You can also enable or disable redirection from HTTP to HTTPS (or vice versa), which will reduce the load on the end server.
+You can also enable or disable redirection from HTTP to HTTPS (or vice versa) to help reduce the load on the origin server.

 • Own Certificate

-To check SSL traffic, you need to specify the public key certificate and the private key.
-On the screen, they will be displayed in a truncated form (to prevent copying).
-You also need to enter the root and intermediate CA certificates (if applicable).
+To inspect SSL traffic, you need to specify both the public key certificate and the private key.
+On the screen, these will be displayed in truncated form (to prevent copying).
+You must also provide the root and intermediate CA certificates (if applicable).

-If you are using your own certificate, you will need to update it yourself when it expires.
+If you are using your own certificate, you will need to update it manually when it expires.

-Please note: all SSL certificates must start with “BEGIN CERTIFICATE” and end with “END CERTIFICATE”.
-Typically, the certificate validator sends this set of files marked “For Apache/Nginx”.
-The private key of the domain starts with the header “BEGIN RSA PRIVATE KEY”.
+Note: All SSL certificates must begin with “BEGIN CERTIFICATE” and end with “END CERTIFICATE”.
+The certificate authority typically provides this set of files marked “For Apache/Nginx”.
+The domain’s private key must start with the header “BEGIN RSA PRIVATE KEY”.

-Before copying the certificate into the form field, make sure that the Let’s Encrypt Certificate switch is set to OFF.
+Before pasting the certificate into the form field, make sure the Let’s Encrypt Certificate toggle is set to OFF.

-If you receive a certificate validity error message, you need to check the following:
+If you receive a certificate validity error, check the following:

-• Verify the certificate fields (Common Name, SANs, Valid)
+• Verify the certificate fields (Common Name, SANs, Validity period).

-• Use openssl to compare the hashes of the certificate and the key
+• Use openssl to compare the hashes of the certificate and key.

 • Check the entire certificate chain to ensure it validates correctly.